MALTA (EU) RESIDENCY & CITIZENSHIP

 These cost estimates are exclusive of attorney fees and will vary based upon the number of family members to be included.
 Please contact us for a checklist of all required application documents and to receive a detailed quotation.
 If you are planning to apply for more than one family ask us about a group discount.

-For an additional in-depth discussion and frequently asked questions about the Malta permanent residence (MPRP) program please also visit our in-depth MPRP FAQ page.
+For an additional in-depth discussion and frequently asked questions about the Malta permanent residence (MPRP) program please see our in-depth MPRP FAQ page.

 Q: What is the difference between the Ordinary Residence (OR) program and The Residence Program (TRP)?